 Most consumer product brands use the House of Brands strategy.
 That is, the product itself is the primary brand rather than the company.
 Take for example the following products: Pantene, Duracell, Nespresso and Uncle Toby’s.
 Most consumers would have trouble identifying them with companies that actually own them (Procter and Gamble, Nestle).

 In the IT space consider the relationship between Google and Alphabet, Google’s newly created parent brand.
 Like P&G, Alphabet is essentially a corporate holding company and never consumer facing – consumers won’t start ‘Alphabetting’ any time soon.
-You can read more about Google and Alphabet in an earlier blog of ours here.

 In a House of Brands model, individual products or companies can focus on what they each do best without limiting the broader group’s businesses growth trajectory.
 In the Alphabet example, Google will continue to operate in the sphere which it knows best – to be single-minded at search and analytics – YouTube can focus on video content, while smaller operations such as Nest Labs home appliances, Verily life sciences, Wing drone deliveries and GV, Alphabet’s venture capital business, will operate as individual companies in their own specialist areas.
 This opportunity for flexibility is a large part of the reason why a house of brands model may be adopted.